mixxxdj/manual/source/chapters/user_interface.rst

   The Vinyl Widget is hidden by default and can be enabled in the :ref:`interface-button-grid`.

-  If :term:`Vinyl control` is enabled, it can optionally display the time-coded vinyl signal quality.
+  If :term:`vinyl control` is enabled, it can optionally display the time-coded vinyl signal quality.
 Activate the option in :menuselection:`Preferences --> Vinyl Control --> Show Signal Quality in Skin`.